Fix: “Can’t connect to your DHCP server” Error in Xbox

 12. Test the connection to see if that was enough to fix your issue.

-13. You might encounter the error again.
-Repeat the test connection process 3 or 4 times.
+13. You may encounter the error again.
+Repeat the test connection process three or four times.

-14. If that wasn’t enough as well, turn off the console and unplug the Ethernet cable.
-Leave it like that for some minutes, then turn the console back on.
+14. If that isn’t enough either, turn off the console and unplug the Ethernet cable.
+Leave it like that for a few minutes, then turn the console back on.

 Turning off your Xbox console